kean/Future/README.md

 A future represents a result of a computation which may be available now, or in the future, or never. `FutureX` provides a streamlined `Future<Value, Error>` with functional interface.
 Futures enable easy composition of asynchronous operations thanks to function like `map`, `flatMap`, `zip`, `reduce` and many others.

-To use futures you need to wrap the tasks first.
-Fortunately, we already done a lot of of the work and built extensions for many popular frameworks including some native ones.
-These extensions are available at [FutureX Community](https://github.com/FutureXCommunity).

 ## Getting Started

 - [**Quick Start Guide**](#quick-start-guide)